aeternity/protocol/node/api/channels_api_usage.md

   A client can specify what is considered by them to be a valid block hash.
   Those are defined as deltas according to the latest chain top as seen from the participant's node.
-A delta of `0` is the latest top, a delta of `1` is the previous generation, etc. Setting the deltas would result in block hashes provided that are newer than the specified value for maturity to be considered unsafe.
-The same stands true for block hashes considered to be too old.
-Updates based on unsafe block hashes are rejected as invalid.
+A delta of `0` is the latest top, a delta of `1` is the previous generation, etc. Each participant can set a delta which defines a range of accepted heights according to the current top.
+If the other participant makes an off-chain update based on a hash which refers to a block belonging to a generation outside of this range - it will be rejected as it would be considered unsafe.

   | Name | Description | Default value |
   | ---- | ----------- | ------------- |